dataminer-site/dataminer-site.github.io/_posts/2022-05-04-friendlier-sql.md

 Now we can save time repeatedly typing all columns, improve code readability, and retain flexibility as additional columns are added to underlying tables.

-DuckDB's implementation of this concept can even handle exclusions from multiple tables within a single statement:
+DataMiner's implementation of this concept can even handle exclusions from multiple tables within a single statement:

 ```sql
 SELECT